cirosantilli/db/mysql.md

     dcba

-##aggregate function
+## Aggregate function

 Aggregate functions are function that operate on entire (subquery) columns instead of individual values.

-###sum
+### SUM

 Sum of a column.

 It is possible to use any function of the input row such as `c0 * c1`.

 It is possible to make two aggregate function queries on the same `SELECT` as in `(1)`, but making a non-aggregate function query with an aggregate function query only shows the first non aggregate output as in `(2)`, which is probably not what you want.

-`WHERE` is applied before aggregate functions, and selects which rows will be used for the calculation of the aggregate.
+`WHERE` is applied before aggregate functions, and selects which rows will be used for the calculation of the aggregate:

     CREATE TABLE t (c0 INT, c1 INT);
     INSERT INTO t VALUES (1, 1), (2, 4), (3, 9);